avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 Docstring Directives Rules
 --------------------------

-Avocado INSTRUMENTED tests, those written in Python and using the :class:`avocado.Test` API, can make use of special directives specified as docstrings.
+Avocado avocado-instrumented tests, those written in Python and using the :class:`avocado.Test` API, can make use of special directives specified as docstrings.